StanfordGeospatialCenter/Intro-to-QGIS/IntroToGISWithQGIS.md

 1.  **Right-click** the **World\_ Countries** **dbf** and open the **Attribute Table.**

-> You may have noticed that many of the features in the
-> World\_Population dbf file had values of **-99999** for the POP2007
-> attribute.
-This normally indicates **NODATA** for the particular
-> feature in demographic datasets.
-In this case, we would like to
-> exclude this value from our Map Document.
-We could use the method used
-> to subset the Cities layer earlier in the tutorial, but this time we
-> will use another method called Definition Query.
-Definition Queries
-> “define” a dataset, based upon a SQL Query, like the ones we have used
-> to create the selection by attributes and the labeling class.
-In this
-> case, the Definition Query “defines” a subset of the data layer that
-> QGIS treats as the entirety of the dataset.
-It does not, however,
-> require creating a new dataset (preventing redundancy in data storage)
-> and does not alter the dataset being referenced, only our view of it
-> in QGIS.
+You may have noticed that many of the features in the World\_Population dbf file had values of **-99999** for the POP2007 attribute.
+This normally indicates **NODATA** for the particular feature in demographic datasets.
+In this case, we would like to exclude this value from our Map Document.
+We could use the method used to subset the Cities layer earlier in the tutorial, but this time we will use another method called Definition Query.
+Definition Queries “define” a dataset, based upon a SQL Query, like the ones we have used to create the selection by attributes and the labeling class.
+In this case, the Definition Query “defines” a subset of the data layer that QGIS treats as the entirety of the dataset.
+It does not, however, require creating a new dataset (preventing redundancy in data storage) and does not alter the dataset being referenced, only our view of it in QGIS.

 2.  **Close the World\_Countries** Attribute Table.
 3.  **Right-click** the **World\_ Countries.dbf** and open the
     **Properties Window**.
 4.  **Go** to the General Tab and **Click** on the **Query Builder button** at the bottom right**. **

 	![](ImagesForHandout/image027.jpg)

-5. On the Query Builder window create an **Expression** as follows:\
+5. On the Query Builder window create an **Expression** as follows:
     **"POP2007" &lt; &gt; -99999**

 	![](ImagesForHandout/image028.jpg)
 6.  **Click OK twice** to **apply** the **Definition Query**.

-7.  **Click the Refresh button.** **Open** the **Attribute Table** for the **World\_Countries Layer** *and notice how the POP2007 Field no longer contains records with -99999 as a value**. ***
+7.  **Click the Refresh button.** **Open** the **Attribute Table** for the **World\_Countries Layer** *and notice how the POP2007 Field no longer contains records with -99999 as a value.*

 ### Join a Table to a Layer